-- --soloCBwhitelist: a text file with the list of barcodes (one barcode sequence per lane) which is used by STAR for demultiplexing.
-This file is provided according to the version of the MERCURIUS kit used.
-Example of "barcodes 96 V5A star.txt": - > TACGTTATTCCGAA - > AACAGGATAACTCC - > ACTCAGGCACCTCC - > ACGAGCAGATGCAG - --soloCBstart: Start position of the barcode in the R1 fastq file, equal to 1. - --soloCBlen: Length of the barcode.
-This value should match the length of the barcode sequence in the file specified by -soloCBwhitelist.
+- --soloCBstart: Start position of the barcode in the R1 fastq file, equal to 1. - --soloCBlen: Length of the barcode.
+This value should match the length of the barcode sequence in the file specified by --soloCBwhitelist.
 The barcode length depends on the version of the oligo-dT barcodes provided in the kit.
-For the barcode plate set V5 the default value is 14. - --soloUMIstart: Start position of the UMI, it's soloCBlen + 1 since the UMI starts right after the barcode sequence. - --soloUMIlen: The length of UMI.
-This parameter depends on the version of the oligo-dT barcodes in the kit and the number of sequencing cycles performed for the Read1.
+For the barcode plate set V5 the default value is 14. - --soloUMIstart: Start position of the UMI, it's soloCBlen + 1 since the UMI starts right after the barcode sequence. - --soloUMllen: The length of UMI.
+This parameter depends on the version of the oligo-dT barcodes in the kit and the number of sequencing cycles performed for Read1.
 For the barcode plate set V5 the default value is 14. - --readFilesIn: name and path to the input fastq files.